I can assist YOU:

 - Down Payment.
 With mortgage loan insurance from CMHC you can own your home with a minimum down payment of 5%.
 At least 20% of the purchase price is usually required for a conventional mortgage.

-- Estoppel Certificate Fee.
+- Status Certificate Fee.
 This applies if you are buying a condominium unit and could cost up to $100 and taxes.

 - Land Registration Fees (sometimes called a Land Transfer Tax, Deed Registration Fee, Tariff or Property Purchases Tax).
 You will have to pay this provincial charge upon closing.
 The cost is a percentage of the property’s purchase price and may vary.
 Check with your lawyer/notary to see what the current rates are.